aykutsahin98/Human-Resources-ManagementSystem/README.md

 - Candidate's photo will be kept on https://cloudinary.com/pricing system ✅
 - Candidates can add their github and linkedin addresses to the system. ✅

+<h2 align ="center">-------------------------------------------10/09/2021--------------------------------------------</h2>

+### Operations This Week
+- Job seekers can enter and update their CV in the system.
+- Two different inputs were integrated into the system.
+(Job seeker and Employer)
+- Employers can update their profile in the system.
+- When the employer makes an update, it does not appear in his profile without the approval of the system personnel.
+- When the employer adds an advertisement, the approval of the advertisement goes to the system personnel.
+- A confirmation e-mail is sent when users become a member of the system.
+- The project has been completed ✅